How many courses/credits must I take each semester to be considered a full-time student?

 What if I want to take more than 16 credits in a semester?

 From 20 to 23 credits: Students must have earned a grade point average of at least 3.0 during the previous semester and must obtain the signature of their faculty adviser.
 Students whose grade point average from the previous semester was below 3.0 must obtain approval from both their faculty adviser and their academic dean.
-Approval forms are available from the Office of the Registrar.

 From 24 to 27 credits: Students must obtain approval from both their faculty adviser and their academic dean.
-Approval forms are available from the Office of the Registrar.

 Students may not take more than 27 credits per semester without the approval of the Committee on Academic Standing.
 Under normal circumstances, a student may not take more than six courses that are worth four or more credits.